nowak1213/analyzer/README.md

 4. mvn spring-boot:run
 5. Use web browser or curl to run your request

-You can also use docker to run application:
+You can also use docker to run application (you need to run "mvn clean install" command to build jar):
 1. docker pull nowak2809/analyzer-docker
 2. docker run -p 8080:8080 nowak2809/analyzer-docker